Frank Sauer

-Frank Sauer (born 21 March 1954) is a Canadian retired international soccer player.
+Frank Sauer (born 21 March 1954) is a Canadian retired international soccer player who played as a defender.

 Club career

 He played at club level for the New York Cosmos.
 Before he went to New York he played with London City in the National Soccer League.

 International career

-Sauer made his debut for Canada in an October 1973 friendly match against Luxembourg and earned a total of 4 caps, scoring no goals.
+Sauer made his debut for Canada in an October 1973 friendly match against Luxembourg and earned a total of four caps, scoring no goals.
 His final international was an April 1974 friendly against Bermuda.